 My research interests lie in the relationship between news and emotion and how theories of affect can be applied to the field of modern journalism.

-Lecturer in Journalism and Communication, Bournemouth University
+Principal Lecturer in Journalism and Communication, Bournemouth University

-Jamie Matthews is a Lecturer in Communication and Media.
+James Matthews is a Lecturer in Communication and Media.
 He holds a PhD in Public Communication from Bournemouth University and his research interests centre on media coverage of conflict and crisis, with a particular interest in representation and discourses of terrorism and counter-terrorism policy.
 Jamie’s current research is focused on tracking the discursive debates around Islamist terrorism and their impact on publics and political responses to terrorism.

 He is the author of The Penetration of Online News: Past, Present and Future and over 20 papers in prestigious journals and books around the world.
 He is in the final stage of his second book, Numbers for the News: Statistics for Journalists (with Jairo Lugo, for Palgrave Mcmillan) and the initial stage of a third one, Science News and the Public (with Steve McIlwaine, for Bloomsbury Academic).